Working safely with asbestos

 Make sure you work safely by taking appropriate precautions when carrying out any work that could disturb asbestos.

-- Stop and ask if you are suspicious something may be asbestos or if you think the work might need to be carried out by a licensed contractor
+- stop work and speak to your employer, or the building owner if you are suspicious something may be asbestos or if you think the work might need to be carried out by a licensed contractor

-- Follow the plan of work and the task guidance sheets; make sure you use the right sheet for the job
+- follow the plan of work and the essentials guidance sheets; make sure you use the right sheet for the job

 What should those in charge of the job do?

-- Ensure that anyone who is going to work on asbestos material is trained properly and is supervised
+- ensure that anyone who is going to work on asbestos material has had appropriate information, instruction and training and is supervised

-- Know what work can be carried out on asbestos-containing materials, ie does this work need to be carried out by a contractor licensed by HSE?
+- know what work can be carried out on asbestos-containing materials, ie does this work need to be carried out by a licensed contractor

 What does the law require?